Convex Geometric Trajectory Tracking using Lie Algebraic MPC for Autonomous Marine Vehicles: Dynamics of Marine Vehicles

 where $M = M_{RB}+M_{AM}$ and $C = C_{RB} + C_{AD}$.

-Additionally, for surface vehicles or neutrally buoyant vehicles, the hydrostatic force $g(\eta)$ can be neglected.
-The resulting simplified model is given by:

 It is important to note that while our controller uses this simplified model and does not explicitly account for the external forces, in the simulation, we will incorporate an external force to assess the ability of the controller to handle significant disturbances.
-We will present experimental results to demonstrate the controller's performance under realistic conditions.